Element bolsters decentralized team messaging with $30M raise

 Separately, a method called “bridging” opens up support for third-party apps not built on the Matrix protocol, including Telegram, Slack, WhatsApp, and rival open source messaging tools such as Mattermost.

-Earlier this year, a new startup called Beeper entered the fray, courtesy of Eric Migicovsky, who sold the company’s previous Pebble smartwatch business to Fitbit back in 2016.
+Earlier this year, a new startup called Beeper entered the fray, courtesy of Eric Migicovsky, who sold his previous Pebble smartwatch business to Fitbit back in 2016.
 Beeper is a universal chat app built on Matrix, and it uses bridging to relay messages between more than a dozen chat apps including iMessage, WhatsApp, Slack, Twitter, Hangouts, and Facebook Messenger.

-News emerged last week that Gematik, Germany’s national agency responsible for digitization the country’s health care system, was switching to Matrix.
-This followed several years of siloed digital transformation that resulted in the various health care bodies unable to communicate with each other, while also raising questions over the security and privacy of the systems they had chosen to transmit confidential medical data.
+News also emerged last week that Gematik, Germany’s national agency responsible for digitization the country’s health care system, was switching to Matrix.
+This followed several years of siloed digital transformation that resulted in the various health care bodies unable to effectively communicate with each other, while also raising questions over the security and privacy of the systems they had chosen to transmit confidential medical data.
 Some 150,000 separate organizations constitute Germany’s health care system, spanning hospitals, local doctors, clinics, insurance companies, and more.

 Switching to Matrix affords the different parties some flexibility in terms of the specific apps that they use.
 They may have different use cases, but by adhering to a common standard, all the apps will still be able to talk to each other.

 “This is a big undertaking, and there are 15 vendors so far involved — including Element,” Element CEO and CTO Hodgson told VentureBeat.
 “There will be a wide range of apps compatible with the system from different vendors.”